nearnshaw/mule-transport-amqp/GUIDE.md

 ### Listen to messages on declared but unbound queue

-In this case, the queue is declared but not bound to any exchange.
+In this case, the queue is declared but not bound to any custom exchange, except the default exchange to which all declared queues are bound by default.

 Configuring any of the `queueDurable`, `queueAutoDelete` or `queueExclusive` attributes is needed to trigger the queue creation.

     <amqp:inbound-endpoint queueName="my-queue"